how to deal with haters in life

 6. Cut them out of your life

-Cutting people out of your life isn’t always possible since our cynics can be at work, or in our recreational circle.
+Cutting people out of your life isn’t always feasible since our naysayers can reside at work, or in our recreational circle.

 Yet, it’s probably the most efficient way to cut out toxic people.
-Simply break ties with the people who are negatively impacting your life.
-Don’t contact them, and block them on social media platforms and your cell phone.
+Simply break ties with the people who are impacting your life for the worse.
+Don’t contact them, and make sure to block them on social media platforms and your cell phone.

-That way, their negativity won’t spill over to your life.
+That way, their hostility won’t spill over to your life.

 7. Block online haters